Program Director: Dr. Nicholas Jolly, Ph.D.

-Master of Science in Applied Economics (M.S.A.E)
+Master of Science in Applied Economics, Plan B Professional Project option only.

 Specializations: Applied Economic Analysis, Business Economics, Business and Managerial Analytics, Financial Economics, Marketing Research